 He sighed, sliding down deeper into the bed.
 "Will you just go away?"

-"Are you going to go back to school after school?"
+"Are you going to go back to school after it starts up again?"

 "Not that it matters to you, but the mediwitch said that I should be able to go back next school year."